discordeno/discordeno/src/ws/README.md

   - The proxy system allows you to scale the bot horizontally.
-When you reach a huge size, you can either keep spending more money to keep beefing up your server or you can buy several cheaper servers and scale horizontally.
+When you reach a huge size, you can either keep spending more money to keep beefing up your server, or you can buy several cheaper servers and scale horizontally.
 The proxy means you can have WS handling on a completely separate system.

 - **No Loss Restarts**: